gienyne/Stopwatch/docs/can-bus.md

 ---

-# bxCAN Test Modes
+# CAN Test Modes

-During development the communication stack was verified incrementally using the different hardware test modes provided by the STM32 bxCAN peripheral.
+During development the communication stack was verified incrementally using the different hardware test modes provided by the STM32 CAN peripheral.

 | Mode | Description |
 |-------|-------------|